Federated Generalized Bayesian Learning via Distributed Stein Variational Gradient Descent: Implementation Details

 \subsection{Datasets, Benchmarks and Hyperparamters Details}

 \textbf{Datasets.} We summarize in Table \ref{table:datasets} the main parameters used across different datasets that are invariant across all experiments.
-The covertype dataset\footnote{\url{https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html}} and the remaining binary classfication datasets that are selected from the Gunnar Raetsch's Benchmark datasets\footnote{\url{http://theoval.cmp.uea.ac.uk/matlab/default.html}} as compiled by \citet{mika_datasets} are used directly without normalization as in \citet{SVGD}.
-Regression datasets\footnote{\url{https://archive.ics.uci.edu/ml/datasets.php}} are normalized by removing the mean of the dataset and by dividing by its standard deviation, and multi-label classification datasets\footnote{\url{http://yann.lecun.com/exdb/mnist/}}\footnote{\url{https://github.com/zalandoresearch/fashion-mnist}} are normalized by multiplying each pixel value by $0.99/255$ and adding $0.01$ such that every pixel value after normalization belongs to the interval $[0.01,1]$. \textbf{Hyperparameters.} The hyperparameters used are summarized in Table \ref{table:hyperparams}.
+The covertype dataset\footnote{\url{https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html}} and the remaining binary classfication datasets that are selected from the Gunnar Raetsch's Benchmark datasets\footnote{\url{http://theoval.cmp.uea.ac.uk/matlab/default.html}} as compiled by \citet{mika_datasets} are used directly without normalization as in \citet{SVGD} except for the vehicle sensors dataset\footnote{\url{http://www.ecs.umass.edu/~mduarte/Software.html}} which is normalized by removing the mean of each feature and dividing by their standard deviations.
+Regression datasets\footnote{\url{https://archive.ics.uci.edu/ml/datasets.php}} are normalized by removing the mean of each feature and dividing by their standard deviations, and multi-label classification datasets\footnote{\url{http://yann.lecun.com/exdb/mnist/}}\footnote{\url{https://github.com/zalandoresearch/fashion-mnist}} are normalized by multiplying each pixel value by $0.99/255$ and adding $0.01$ such that every pixel value after normalization belongs to the interval $[0.01,1]$.
+All performance metrics used are averaged over the number of trials.
+In each trial, unless specified otherwise, we permute the datasets and randomly split them across different agents. \textbf{Hyperparameters.} The hyperparameters used are summarized in Table \ref{table:hyperparams}.
 These apply for all schemes except for \ac{DSGLD} and \ac{SGLD}, where the learning rates are annealed and are respectively equal to $a_0 \cdot (0.5 + i\cdot L + l)^{-0.55}$ and $a_0 \cdot (0.5 + l)^{-0.55}$ to ensure that they go from the order of $0.01$ to $0.0001$ as advised by \citet{sgld}. $a_0$ is fixed according to the values in Table \ref{table:a_0}. \textbf{DSGLD implementation.} \ac{DSGLD} is implemented by splitting the $N$ particles among the $K$ agents.
 More specifically, when scheduled, each agent runs $\ceil{N/K}$ Markov chains.
 We assumed that the response delay in addition to the trajectory length of the chains \citep{dsgld} to be equal among all workers and unchanged throughout the learning process. \textbf{FedAvg implementation.} \ac{FedAvg} is implemented as in \citet{comm_efficient_learning_dec_data} with the only difference that the server schedules a single agent at a time.
 Each scheduled agent performs $L$ SGD iterations to minimize its local loss. \textbf{PVI and GVI implementation.} \ac{PVI} and \ac{GVI} are implemented using a Gaussian parametrization for both the posterior and the prior.
-The natural parameters are updated via the closed form update in \citet[Property $4$]{PVI}. \textbf{Scheduling. }We use a round robin scheduler to schedule devices.
-However, any scheduler can be used as long as it schedules one device per global iteration.
-We leave the scheduling of multiple devices per global iteration for future work.
+The natural parameters are updated via the closed form update in \citet[Property $4$]{PVI}. \textbf{Scheduling. }Unless specified otherwise, we use a round robin scheduler to schedule agents.
+However, any scheduler can be used as long as it schedules one agent per communication round.